vranes/Sudoku/README.md

 # Sudoku

-This program solves input Sudoku puzzle using human strategies and (since these strategies are unable to solve all boards) in case that they fail, turns to backtracking.
+This program solves entered Sudoku puzzles using human strategies and (since these strategies are unable to solve all boards) in case that they fail, turns to backtracking.

 The implemented strateges are:
 * Naked single, pair, triple, quadruple